Menu

 WatchGum Recession

-If a tooth looks longer or more yellow than its neighbors, or if hot and cold drinks suddenly cause a sharp jolt, the cause is often gum recession.
-When the gums pull back, the root of the tooth — which is softer and more porous than the enamel above it — becomes exposed, leading to sensitivity, root cavities, and uneven smile esthetics.
+Gum recession is often behind a tooth that looks longer or more yellow than its neighbors, or a sudden sharp jolt from hot and cold drinks.
+As the gums pull back, the root of the tooth, softer and more porous than the enamel above it, becomes exposed, which brings on sensitivity, root cavities, and uneven smile esthetics.

-This video explains what causes recession and why it's important to address.
-Common culprits include aggressive brushing, crowded teeth, grinding from untreated TMJ issues, untreated gum disease, and occasionally just the way the teeth are positioned in the jaw.
-Once recession starts, it usually progresses if the underlying cause isn't addressed.
+What's driving it, and why it matters, is what this video explains.
+The common culprits include aggressive brushing, crowded teeth, grinding from untreated TMJ issues, untreated gum disease, and sometimes just the way the teeth are positioned in the jaw.
+Once recession sets in, it tends to progress unless the underlying cause is addressed.

-The most common treatment is a soft tissue graft, which takes a small piece of gum tissue from your mouth or from a donor source and secures it over the exposed root.
-The graft both protects the tooth from further damage and restores a more even, natural-looking gumline.
+Most often, treatment means a soft tissue graft: a small piece of gum tissue, taken from your own mouth or a donor source, is secured over the exposed root.
+That graft does double duty, shielding the tooth from further damage while restoring a more even, natural-looking gumline.

-If you're noticing any of these changes, please don't wait.
-At Brammeier Dental of Naperville we'll evaluate the cause, treat any contributing factors, and determine whether a grafting procedure is right for you before the recession progresses further.
+Noticing any of these changes?
+Please don't wait.
+At Brammeier Dental of Naperville we'll pinpoint the cause, treat any contributing factors, and decide whether a grafting procedure is right for you before the recession progresses further.

 Want the full story on Gum Recession Treatment?